esp-rs/std-training/book/src/04_7_reference.md

 Pull-Up-Input: A pin that is configured as pull-up input is set to VCC, as long as it is not overwritten by an external source.
 This setting prevents the pin from floating, which can cause noise in the system.

-In embedded Rust these configurations should be built into the type system to prevent the use of pins in incorrect states.

-Example:
-TODO

 ### Active high/low

 A digital signal can be in two states: `high` and `low`.
 This is usually represented by the voltage difference between the signal and ground.
 It is arbitrary which of these voltage levels represents which logic states: So both `high` and `low` can be defined as an active state.